*This post may contain affiliate links. Read more »

 Soslu Kabak

-For a twist on the classic Soslu Patlıcan, you can swap out the eggplant for zucchini.
-Slice the zucchini into rounds and proceed with the same cooking process.
+Ok- this isn't exactly an eggplant recipe, because Soslu Patlıcan can also be made with zucchini!
+Just slice the zucchini into rounds and proceed with the same cooking process.
 The result is a lighter, equally delicious mezze with a unique texture.
 Other gourds can be used here, too, such as bottle gourd (used for making Lauki ki sabji) or ridge gourd (aka turai and peerkangai).

-Nail this Turkish-style eggplant dish on your first shot by following these step-by-step instructions with important tips.
+Nail this mezze dish on your first shot by following these step-by-step instructions with important tips.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.

 Step One